wade-cheng/compile-typst-site/docs/how-to/quick_start.md

 ]
 ```

-Notice that if you updated it while `compile-typst-site --watch --ignore-initial` was running, all three of your files got the new navigation bar link.
+Notice that if you updated it while `compile-typst-site --serve --ignore-initial` was running, all three of your files got the new navigation bar link.